-- The leader light transmitter must be powered, functional and connected to the LED strips at all times when on track. - Leader light transmitters assigned by AMAP must be returned to the series officiating hauler immediately following each Rider's final on-track session in the Event.
-Riders may keep the LED strips attached to their motorcycle between Events. - 4.
-Loss of, or damage to, the AMAP-assigned leader light transmitter and/or mounting bracket while assigned to a Rider will result in an automatic cost to the Rider or Team Manager of the replacement value of the transmitter and/or mounting bracket. - 5.
-Riders and/or Team Managers that do not return their AMAP-assigned leader light transmitter and/or mounting bracket within 30 minutes of the conclusion of the final race at an Event will be issued a penalty of \$100.
-Additional \$100 penalties will be issued for each week that the leader light transmitter is not returned, up to a maximum of \$500.
-Riders and/or Team Managers will not be permitted to enter or compete in another AMAP-sanctioned event until the AMAP-assigned leader light transmitter has been returned and the fines are paid in full, or the replacement fee has been collected by AMAP.
+- 5. Loss of, or damage to, the assigned leader GPS transmitter and/or mounting bracket while assigned to a Rider will result in an automatic cost to the Rider or Team Manager of the replacement value of the transmitter and/or mounting bracket. - 6.
+Riders and/or Team Managers that do not return their assigned leader GPS transmitter and/or mounting bracket within 30 minutes of the conclusion of the final race at an Event will be issued a penalty of \$100.
+Additional \$100 penalties will be issued for each week that the leader GPS transmitter is not returned, up to a maximum of \$500.
+Riders and/or Team Managers will not be permitted to enter or compete in another AMAP-sanctioned event until the assigned leader GPS transmitter has been returned and the fines are paid in full, or the replacement fee has been collected by AMAP.